finos/common-cloud-controls/services/storage/object/controls.md

 ### Objective

 Prevent object storage replication feature from replicating data to untrusted destinations.
+In this case, an untrusted destination is a resource that exists outside of a specified trusted identity or network perimeter (i.e. a data perimeter).

 ### Control Mappings